 If a bustling metro area is not your taste, how fast and easy is transportation to those areas you’re considering?
 Use your common sense.
 If your dream retirement is on a remote beach or mountain-top retreat, accessing quality health care fast will be an issue.
 If it’s only an hour or two over good roads, you’ll have significantly better access.

 Are there hot spots of medical tourism in the country you’re considering?
 If so, you can be pretty well assured those doctors will speak English, have up-to-date training and use modern equipment.
 According to Business Week:

 “The low cost and high quality of medical service is a big selling point for Singapore and Thailand, which have heavily promoted medical tourism in recent years.
 Hospital costs are as much as one-half what they would cost in the U.S.” Read the entire article here

 Other popular medical tourism destinations include Panama, Mexico, Argentina, Brazil, Malaysia, South Korea, India and Israel.
 There are plenty of websites which discuss medical tourism, as any Google search will show.

 Once you’ve narrowed down some possible destinations with health care facilities that will meet your needs, conduct your own research.
-When you visit the area, ask a lot of questions, find out what other expats do for health care, visit the hospitals and clinics if you can.
+When you visit the area, ask a lot of questions, and find out what other expats do for health care.
+Visit the hospitals and clinics if you can.